Updated on July 22, 2021 by Julia

 - Chop one cup of kimchi so the pieces are bite-sized

-- Heat up skillet with 1 tbsp of neutral oil.
+- Heat up skillet with 1 tablespoon of neutral oil.
 Add kimchi and stir-fry for 30 seconds.

-- Add 1 heaping tbsp of gochujang and continue to stir-fry.
+- Add 1 heaping tablespoon of gochujang and continue to stir-fry.

 - Add 2 cups of cooked rice and break the rice apart so there are no clumps.